multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-cookbook-v13.md

 First, let's create a `TransferTransactionsFactory`:

 ```
-import { GasEstimator, Token, TokenComputer, TokenTransfer, TransactionsFactoryConfig, TransferTransactionsFactory } from "@multiversx/sdk-core";
+import { Token, TokenComputer, TokenTransfer, TransactionsFactoryConfig, TransferTransactionsFactory } from "@multiversx/sdk-core";

 // The new approach of creating a "TransferTransactionsFactory":
 const factoryConfig = new TransactionsFactoryConfig({ chainID: "D" });
 const factory = new TransferTransactionsFactory({ config: factoryConfig, tokenComputer: new TokenComputer() });

-// The legacy approach of creating a "TransferTransactionsFactory":
-const legacyFactory = new TransferTransactionsFactory(new GasEstimator());
 ```

 Now, we can use the factory to create transfer transactions.